Article Translations: (Spanish)

 If this sounds like you, you may have a case of test anxiety — that nervous feeling that people sometimes get when they're about to take a test.

 It's normal to feel a little nervous and stressed before a test.
 Just about everyone does.
-And a touch of nervous anticipation can help you get revved and keep you on your toes while you're taking the test.
+And a little nervous anticipation can actually help you do better on a test.

-But for some people, this normal anxiety is more intense.
+But for some people, test anxiety is more intense.
 The nervousness they feel before a test can be so strong that it interferes with their concentration or performance.

 What Is Test Anxiety?